binGhzal/Media-Server/terraform/README.md

 - [Proxmox Template Creator Documentation](../proxmox/README-create-template.md)

-# Terraform Modules for Proxmox Template Creator

-This directory contains example Terraform modules and scripts for use with the Proxmox Template Creator automation workflow.

 ## Dynamic Module/Script Discovery

 - The main script (`create-template.sh`) will automatically list all `.tf` files in this directory for user selection (UI and CLI).